-What Is Solution-Focused Therapy?
+What Is Solution Focused Therapy?

-SFT is based upon the view that individuals have their own vision of how they would like their lives to be, and what would be different in their preferred vision of the future.
+Solution focused therapy, also called solution focused brief therapy (SFBT), is based upon the view that individuals have their own vision of how they would like their lives to be, and what would be different in their preferred vision of the future.
 The client is encouraged to create and describe their vision of a desired future and then to think about how they might strengthen their current abilities in order to reach the desired outcomes.

 The therapist guides the client in identifying what works well for them now, or what has worked in the past for similar challenges.
 At times, new approaches to problems are encouraged as a way to experiment with possible responses to new challenging circumstances.

 A variety of techniques are used in SFT in order to identify client strengths, determine what worked for the person in the past, and encourage finding solutions to the current problems.
-These techniques can be grouped as coping questions, scaling questions, the “miracle question,” and the consultation break.1
+These techniques can be grouped as coping questions, scaling questions, the “miracle question,” and the consultation break.4

-Coping Questions
+Past Coping Questions

-A very similar technique is to ask, “How did you cope in the past?” or, “What has worked for you before, when faced with a similar situation?”
+One of the key questions of SFT is, “How did you cope in the past?” or, “What has worked for you before, when faced with a similar situation?”
 Previous solutions might be effective again, in spite of different circumstances.
 A client might be encouraged to experiment with using an approach that worked in the past, even though the current situation is not exactly the same.

 Scaling Questions